 - Exposure to certain substances.
 This includes smoking, taking medications that affect the blood vessels and being exposed to certain chemicals, such as vinyl chloride.

-If secondary Raynaud's is severe — which is rare — diminished blood circulation to your fingers or toes could cause tissue damage.
+If secondary Raynaud's is severe — which is rare — reduced blood flow to your fingers or toes could cause tissue damage.

-A completely blocked artery can lead to sores (skin ulcers) or dead tissue (gangrene), both of which can be difficult to treat.
-Rarely, extreme untreated cases might require removing the affected part of your body (amputation).
+A completely blocked artery can lead to sores (skin ulcers) or dead tissue, both of which can be difficult to treat.
+Rarely, extreme untreated cases might require removing the affected part of your body.

 To help prevent Raynaud's attacks: